cloudmesh-community/book/chapters/git/github.md

 Towards the upper right corner you will find a link called **Fork**.
 Click on it and chose into which account you like to fork the original repository.
 Next you will create a colne from your corked directory.
-YOU will see in your fork a green clone button.
-YOu will see a URL that you can copy into your terminal.
+You will see in your fork a green clone button.
+You will see a URL that you can copy into your terminal.
 If the links does not include your username, it is the wrong link.